 Scheidel's research ranges from ancient social and economic history and premodern historical demography to the comparative and transdisciplinary world history of inequality, state formation, and human welfare.
 He is particularly interested in connecting the humanities, the social sciences, and the life sciences.

-Scheidel recently completed The Oxford World History of Empire (2 vols., co-edited with Peter Bang and Christopher Bayly).
-He is currently working on the Roman monarchy in global comparative context and on questions of inequality and slavery, and is planning a very short history of monogamy and a survey of ancient demography.
+Scheidel recently completed The Oxford World History of Empire (2 vols., co-edited with Peter Bang and the late Christopher Bayly).
+He is currently working on the Roman monarchy in global comparative context and on monogamy and polygyny, and is planning a book on how modernizing developmental discontinuities have come to enrich, divide and threaten humankind.
 He launched an international research initiative for the comparative study of ancient Mediterranean and Chinese empires, co-founded the Princeton/Stanford Working Papers in Classics, created the interactive web site Orbis: The Stanford Geospatial Network Model of the Roman World, which has attracted about a million visitors and global media coverage, and is an editor of the monograph series Oxford Studies in Early Empires and a former editor of the journal Historia.
-He was awarded a New Directions Fellowship of the Mellon Foundation and a Guggenheim fellowship, and is a Corresponding Member of the Austrian Academy of Sciences.
+He was awarded a New Directions Fellowship by the Mellon Foundation and a Guggenheim fellowship, and is a Corresponding Member of the Austrian Academy of Sciences.